-LMC IT has selected, and will develop, a Virtual Desktop Infrastructure computing model to lower the acquisition cost of PCs and provide computing services on demand through thin and thick clients.
+LMC IT has selected the will develop a Virtual Desktop Infrastructure computing model to lower the acquisition cost of PCs and provide computing services on demand through thin and thick clients.
 The objectives of this strategy include:

 - 1. Lower desktop infrastructure acquisition cost and total cost of ownership Lower acquisition cost through the use of thin clients and bring your own resource (BYOR). - 2.
 Lower provisioning and support cost Provide an on demand computing resources to any client without the need to provision software apps to a physical PC. - 3.
 Strengthen controls around information assets Move staff PC consumers to VDI services to safeguard data against theft and unauthorized access. - 4.
-Extend VDI to BYOD devices to expand computing services to end user devices. - Extend VDI services to the smart TVs for our new Student Housing (Dorm).
+Extend VDI to BYOD devices to expand computing services to end user devices. - 5.
+Extend VDI services to the smart TVs for our new Student Housing (Dorm).
 This will provide baseline access to computing services and lab within the dorms. - 6.
-Support new computing form factors Tablet based computing has emerged in 2012 as a major shift in how computing resources are consumed and used.
-The tablet models with detachable keyboards offer an optimal platform for some users proving mobility and new functionality through a touch interface.
-LMC plans to provide full VDI support on tablets for users to gain remote desktop access to traditional computing resources.
+Support new computing form factors Tablet based computing have transition many users to the post PC era.
+The tablet models with detachable keyboards will offer an optimal platform for some users proving mobility and new functionality through a touch interface.